Universal Adder Neural Networks

 Though binarizing filters of deep neural networks significantly reduces the computation cost, the original recognition accuracy often cannot be preserved.
 In addition, the training procedure of binary networks is not stable and usually requests a slower convergence speed with a small learning rate.
 Convolutions in classical CNNs are actually cross-correlation to measure the similarity of two inputs.
 Researchers and developers are used to taking convolution as a default operation to extract features from visual data, and introduce various methods to accelerate the convolution, even if there is a risk of sacrificing network capability.
 But there is hardly no attempt to replace convolution with another more efficient similarity measure that is better to only involve additions.
 In fact, additions are of much lower computational complexities than multiplications.
 Thus, we are motivated to investigate the feasibility of replacing multiplications by additions in convolutional neural networks.

 In this paper, we propose adder networks that maximize the use of addition while abandoning convolution operations.
 Given a series of small template as ``filters’’ in the neural network, $\ell_1$-distance could be an efficient measure to summarize absolute differences between the input signal and the template as shown in Figure~\ref{Fig:visualfea}.
 Since subtraction can be easily implemented through addition by using its complement code, $\ell_1$-distance could be a hardware-friendly measure that only has additions, and naturally becomes an efficient alternative of the convolution to construct neural networks.
-An improved $\ell_2$ to $\ell_1$ training scheme is designed to ensure sufficient updates of the templates and a better network convergence.
+To give a theoretical guarantee for AdderNets, we prove that both the single hidden layer AdderNet and the width-bounded AdderNet can approximate any Lebesgue integrable function in a compact set.
+This result is comparable to the universal approximation results for traditional neural networks.
+We also present a approximation bound for AdderNets with a single hidden layer.
+To optimize the AdderNet effectively, we design the $\ell_2$ to $\ell_1$ training scheme and the adaptive learning rate scaling to ensure sufficient updates of the templates and a better network convergence.